Sex Therapists Share 8 Sex Tips for Women

 It turns out meditation isn't reserved for just your yoga mat-it has a place in the bedroom too.
 Guys want you to stay focused so everyone can have the most pleasurable experience: just like you'd bring your mind back if it strays during a meditation class, the same applies here.
 "It's not just about having your head and body in the same place, though-it's about being able to bring your head or thoughts back to your bodily sensations when your mind invariably wanders (as all minds do, even during sex)," Mintz says.

-Dr. Hunter Murray has a great tip for bringing your mind back to your partner, and squelching self-consciousness, when those thoughts creep up: “If your mind isn't in the moment, simply invite your attention back by focusing on your breath and the touch of your partner.”
+Dr. Hunter Murray has a great sex tip for women to help you bring your mind back to your partner and squelch self-consciousness thoughts: "If your mind isn't in the moment, simply invite your attention back by focusing on your breath and the touch of your partner."
 Mintz also advises practicing mindfulness in your everyday movements and activities, which can help keep you locked in mentally during sex too.
+(You can also practice by trying mindful masturbation on your own.)

 All's Not Lost If I Lose An Erection